 I’ll be uploading new tutorials so you can also ‘subscribe’ to my YouTube channel for free and then you’ll be able to see when new videos are released!

 What will the format for the year be?

 Every Monday I post a photo on Instagram explaining the instructions for that week’s block.
 I will do this on a wooden framed blackboard (so you can identify what posts are the instructions posts) which will show that month’s overall theme, that week’s focus cutting style and an example of a focus cut hexagon block.
 Along with the photo, I post written instructions explaining that month’s overall theme and further specific details about that week’s focus cutting style.
-Sometimes, there are specifics for that week’s focus cutting style so it is important to read all of the post because you have to have met each week’s prompt to be able to enter the competition at the end of the month!
+Sometimes, there are specifics for that week’s focus cutting style so it is important to read all of the post!

 I try to keep to a regular format so that people can know roughly what to expect.
 I don’t want it to be hard nor do I want to add unexpected surprises as the aim is for the sewalong to be an accessible, consistent, fun and creative activity!
 So, whilst there will be some variations (such as freestyle weeks), you can roughly expect each month to include the following: identifiable motif, mystery sections and pattern matching.

 Generally, there will be a new theme every month.
 Our first theme of 2021, which will run for January, is the Pantone color/colour(s) of the year.
 After January, there will be a new theme and you can scroll through some of the posts on my Instagram to see examples of previous themes.